Skip to main content

 F-A-S-T: This Stroke Acronym Can Save Your Life

 Everything about a stroke demands speed.
 The symptoms of stroke are abrupt, the diagnosis must be prompt, and the treatment must be immediate.
-For every minute a stroke is untreated, a person can lose around 1.9 million neurons, according to the National Stroke Association.
+For every minute a stroke is untreated, a person can lose up to 1.9 million neurons or more, according to the National Stroke Association.

-“We know ‘time is brain,’” says Carolyn Brockington, MD, a neurologist at Mount Sinai Hospital in New York City.
+“We know ‘time is brain,’” says Carolyn Brockington, MD, Neurologist at Mount Sinai Hospital in New York City.
 “That means that the longer the brain isn’t getting enough blood flow, the more likely there’s going to be permanent injury.”
 The FAST acronym stands for face, arms, speech, and time.

 GoodRx Health has strict sourcing policies and relies on primary sources such as medical organizations, governmental agencies, academic institutions, and peer-reviewed scientific journals.
 Learn more about how we ensure our content is accurate, thorough, and unbiased by reading our editorial guidelines.